Danish-Mahboob/CypherSyntax/README.md

 Here's a brief overview of the curriculum we will be following to build the CypherSyntax developer resource hub.
 The idea is to take a step-by-step approach—starting with simple concepts and gradually moving toward more advanced topics:-

 __MODULE 1: PROGRAMMING FUNDAMENTALS__    (8 weeks)
-+ Chapter 1: Introduction to Programming
++ Chapter 1: Computational Thinking
-+ Chapter 2: Programming Languages
++ Chapter 2: HTML
-+ Chapter 3: Data Structures
++ Chapter 3: CSS
-+ Chapter 4: Algorithms
++ Chapter 4: JavaScript
-+ Chapter 5: Object Oriented Programming
++ Chapter 5: Data Structures
-+ Chapter 6: Functional Programming
++ Chapter 6: Algorithms
-+ Chapter 7: Debugging and Testing
++ Chapter 7:
-+ Chapter 8: Practice and Projects
++ Chapter 8:
 + Chapter 9:
 + Chapter 10: